Reexamining Our Past Initiative

-At this important moment when our country is grappling with important issues regarding race and culture, it is incumbent upon California State Parks to take stock of and critically reexamine our past, looking specifically at contested place names, monuments, and interpretation in our State Parks.
-Based on data collected during a brief survey of park units in June 2020, it is clear that State Parks must act to further identify and remove residual derogatory place names; inappropriate honorifics associated with the historical legacy of some of its monuments, statues and plaques; and inadequate interpretive programs or exhibits that fall short in fully contextualizing California’s history in parks.
-This effort will require public transparency with the process that includes a more comprehensive survey, analysis, and prioritization of the work ahead.
+California State Parks is taking stock of and critically reexamining our past, looking specifically at contested place names, monuments, and interpretation in our State Parks.
+Data collected during a brief survey of park units in June 2020, made clear that State Parks must act to further identify and remove residual derogatory place names; inappropriate honorifics associated with the historical legacy of some of its monuments, statues and plaques; and inadequate interpretive programs or exhibits that fall short in fully contextualizing California’s history in parks.